PromyLOPh/xmclib/XMCLib/examples/XMC4800_series/VADC/VADC_MEASUREMENT/Readme.txt

 Description of example project
 ==============================
-This example project depicts usage of SCU and ADC drivers.
+This is an example depicting usage of the ADC driver.

-The SCU driver is used to configure the clock settings and take the ADC peripheral out of reset.
+The ADC driver is used to configure various functional blocks of the peripheral, setting up of a single entry queue and converting the lone entry by means of a software generated queue conversion request periodically in the SysTick handler.
+The SysTick timer is configured to fire every 10ms.
-The ADC driver APIs are used to configure GLOBAL, GROUP, QUEUE, CHANNEL and RESULT functional blocks.
-A single queue entry is created and added to the queue.
-ADC conversion is triggered manually.
-And in the ISR, the interrupt count is bumped up and interrupt flags are cleared.
-The ISR clears the interrupt and the main loop restarts the conversion.
+The results are send via UART and can be visualize in a PC using a terminal program

 Hardware Setup
 ===============
+XMC4700/XMC4800 Relax Kit
-XMC4500 XMC4500 CPU Board (No other satellite board required) IO Pin : 14.1
+IO Pin : 14.7

 How to test the application
 ============================